ITALICOder/sqli-dorks-generator/README.md

 # SQLI Dorks Generator

-this is simple script for generate dorks list for sql injection
+this is simple script for generate dorks list for sql injection, dork extraction with copy over clipboard with a fixed number of copied line and automation of the sotware SQLidumper(https://github.com/AngelSecurityTeam/SQLiDumper-AngelSecurityTeam) with the previous generated dork

-## How to use
+## How to use the dork generator

 * Write the names of the sites that have the same category in **sites.txt**
   * for example shopping will be `Amazon`, `Walmart`, `Alibaba`... etc